-Winner of 2018 Christine Clark/Theodore Front Prize of IAWM (International Alliance for Women in Music), her achievements include being chosen ISCM New Music Days, the Excellence in Composition prize at the IBCF (International Brass Chamber Music Festival, KY) and a finalist for the Respighi Composition Competitions of 2014 season.
-Caroline was also selected as one of the finalists of Sioux Symphony Orchestra as ‘Composer of the Year’ in 2014.
+Winner of the 2018 Christine Clark/Theodore Front Prize of the IAWM (International Alliance for Women in Music), her achievements include being chosen as a composer for ISCM New Music Days, receiving the Excellence in Composition prize at the IBCF (International Brass Chamber Music Festival, Ky.), and being a finalist for the Respighi Composition Competitions of the 2014 season.
+Caroline was also selected as one of the finalists of the Sioux Symphony Orchestra as ‘Composer of the Year’ in 2014.
 Caroline won the Donghak Civil War theme song competition in Korea in the same year.
-Commissions include by Anderson Symphony Orchestra, Kaeum String Orchestra, ‘The 3Beats’ trio, Carmel City (IN) to write the opening and finale music of Carmel Festival (IN) in July 2012, New York Classical Players, Inspirare Trio, IKTUS Percussion Quartet, ISO Player group, IMTA Commissioned Composer of the year of 2015, Indiana State Contemporary Music Festival, Cramped Spaces, Mirus Trio and many more.
+Commissions include the Anderson Symphony Orchestra, the Kaeum String Orchestra, ‘The 3Beats’ trio, Carmel City (Ind.) to write the opening and finale music of Carmel Festival (Ind.) in July 2012, the New York Classical Players, the Inspirare Trio, the IKTUS Percussion Quartet, the ISO Player group, the IMTA Commissioned Composer of the year of 2015, the Indiana State Contemporary Music Festival, the Cramped Spaces, the Mirus Trio, and many more.

 Learn more about her commissions and awards on her professional website.

 Artist in Residence